 This bigger picture is what content marketing refers to and you’d better believe it’s more than a picture – it’s video, audio, interactive, streaming, training, blogging, pinning, sharing and yes, liking, tweeting and #-tagging.
 Sounds like fun doesn’t it?
 Well, good content can certainly be entertaining, but it should also be relevant, useful and targeted to your audience.

 You might not be familiar with the term content marketing as yet, or still not be completely sure what the difference is between social and content marketing.
+So, what is content marketing?
 According to the Content Marketing Institute:

 “Content marketing is a marketing technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”